-The Board of Governors Fee Waiver (BOGW) provides enrollment fee waivers for low income California residents and eligible AB 540 students attending community colleges.
-The BOGW waives the $46.00 per unit fee and the $1.00 student representative fee.
-Students may apply and quality for a BOGW by completing the FAFSA application or California Dream Act Application listing our school code (001269).
-In order for a student to be considered for a BOGW waiver, he or she must have a valid FAFSA application or California Dream Act Application in our system during the semester he or she is attending.
-If you pay your unit fees and then receive a BOGW waiver, you will receive a refund check sent to the address on file at Admissions and Records Department.
+The California Promise Grant (formerly Board of Governor’s Fee Waiver (BOGW)) provides enrollment fee waivers for low-income California residents and eligible AB 540 students attending community colleges.
+The California Promise Grant pays the $46.00 per unit fee and the $2.00 student representative fee.
+Students may apply and qualify for a Promise Grant by completing the FAFSA application or California Dream Act Application listing our school code (001269).
+In order for a student to be considered for a Promise Grant, he or she must have a valid FAFSA application or California Dream Act Application in our system during the semester he or she is attending.
+If you pay your unit fees and then receive a Promise Grant, you will receive a refund check sent to the address on file at the Admissions and Records Department.

-IF your BOGW is awarded AFTER the last day of the semester, you will not be eligible to receive a refund.
+If your California Promise Grant is awarded AFTER the last day of the semester, you will NOT be eligible to receive a refund.
 No refunds will be issued after the end of the semester.
 No exceptions.

 Cal Grant is a grant offered by the State of California and is open to California residents attending a college or university in California.
 The grant has an annual application deadline of March 2nd for the following academic year, and is based on both need, income and GPA.
 There is an additional deadline of September 2nd for California Community College only.
 Students must file both a completed FAFSA and a GPA Verification Form prior to the deadline, in order to be considered.
 Cal Grant deadline for Dream Act applicants is March; the additional September 2nd deadline does not apply to these students.

 Financial aid for students under the California Dream Act began in January 2013.
-Beginning the 2013-2014 academic year eligible AB 540 students can apply for Cal Grant awards and BOGW Fee Waiver.
-Students can apply for method C BOGW Fee Waiver through the California Dream Act Application.
+Beginning the 2013-2014 academic year eligible AB 540 students can apply for Cal Grant awards and the California Promise Grant.
+Students can apply for method C California Promise Grant through the California Dream Act Application.
 For more information on the California Dream Act, please see the information below:

 The California Chafee Grant is an additional grant for current or former California foster youth to help pay for college or career and technical training.
 Chafee Grants don’t have to be paid back.